FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Introduction

-Unfortunately, only a few studies based on model-driven techniques were reported for segmentation task.
-In this paper, we mainly focus on the explainable DL framework combining the advantages of FAS and U-Net on medical image segmentation.
+Unfortunately, only a few studies based on model-driven techniques have been reported for the segmentation task.
+In~this paper, we mainly focus on the explainable DL framework combining the advantages of the FAS and UNet for medical image~segmentation.